Tail Continues To Wag Dog

 "I believe the great majority of American people understand this.
 I think they get it.
 Al Qaida is at war with the United States.
 Terrorists are planning attacks as we hold this hearing.

+"Through very effective and highly classified intelligence efforts, we have stopped attacks.
 The fact we have not had another tragedy like 9/11 is no accident.
 But today

 in Congress and throughout Washington, leaks and misinformation are endangering our efforts.
 Bin Laden, Zarqawi and their followers must be rejoicing.